 For many, the whole topic of direct mail can be baffling and confusing.
 We are frequently asked what is direct mail exactly?
-It’s true there are lots of ways that direct mail can be practiced, we go on to investigate what is direct mail below:
+It’s true there are lots of ways that direct mail can be practised, we go on to investigate what is direct mail below:

 Direct Mail – a working definition

+Direct mail consists of two words “direct” and “mail”, which really tell the story of what is involved.
 Direct mail is a form of direct marketing where products and services are marketed through a range of promotional printed advertising materials which are directly posted to the business or home address of recipients”.

 Does direct mail have to be in bulk?